 “It’s very powerful,” Lynne tells me.
 “Everyone is amazing and shares some special moments.
 There are also some beautiful relationships that develop along the way.”

-To read more about Australia’s first Community Coffin Club visit a story on the ABC’s site.
+To read more about Australia’s first Community Coffin Club and how they do DIY coffins visit a story on the ABC’s site.

 Dive into Care Beyond Cure Inc to find out more about the organisation behind Ulverston’s Community Coffin Club.